 Read more

 Sarek National Park is located in Swedish Lapland, in Jokkmokk Municipality.
 The ruggedly beautiful Sarek is the oldest national park in Europe, and it is often called the last great wilderness of the North.
 Six out of thirteen peaks over 2,000 m are located within the boundaries of the national park, and there are around 100 glaciers.
-There are no signposted trails or shelters in the park, which together with large river crossings and drastically changing weather conditions make trekking through Sarek a challenge.
-With its remote location, Sarek is the destination of many off the beaten track trekkers.

 Read more